b2io/base2.io/_content/caseStudies/01-aep-scopebuilder.md

 ---
-client: 'American Electric Power'
+clientId: 'aep'
-excerpt: 'Working closely with several departments within AEP we conceptualized, designed, and developed a custom web-based application to improve the efficiency, accuracy, and reportability of scoping large-scale multi-million dollar projects.'
+summary: 'Working closely with several departments within AEP we conceptualized, designed, and developed a custom web-based application to improve the efficiency, accuracy, and reportability of scoping large-scale multi-million dollar projects.'
 highlights:
   - Customizable dashboards and specialized interfaces
   - External data driven user policies and assignments